-“We are investing quite a lot in our self-service options and mainly focusing on writing articles appropriately for Answer Bot to machine learn and recognize the context and content to better serve our members.
-Now that we have been using Answer Bot for a while, it has gotten smarter at delivering just the right content for a specific query,” explains Suljetovic.
+“We are investing quite a lot in our self-service options and mainly focusing on writing articles appropriately for the Zendesk bot to machine learn and recognize the context and content to better serve our members.
+Now that we have been using the bot for a while, it has gotten smarter at delivering just the right content for a specific query,” explains Suljetovic.
 But members are not the only ones who benefit.
 Agents can use the contextual data of member requests to pull in FAQs in real time to quickly answer questions.

 Pace says he is extremely proud of his team and all the work they put into building out a robust support site and delivering such hugely impactful cost efficiencies while also improving the member experience.
 “If we had not implemented the self-service strategy, we would probably have had to increase our budget another 25-30 percent over what we spend today to handle the increased volumes.”